Stay in touch

 The Breast Cancer Now Generations Study was set up in 2004 to help understand the causes of breast cancer.
 At the moment, we don’t know why one woman will develop the disease while another won’t.
-This is an enormous project following more than 113,000 UK women for 40 years.
+This is an enormous project following over 100,000 UK women for 40 years.
 The study will help us understand who may be more likely to develop the disease and what we could do to prevent it.

 There is never one single cause of breast cancer.
 A combination of our genes, lifestyle choices and events throughout life all contribute to the likelihood of developing the disease.
 The Breast Cancer Now Generations Study is investigating all these different factors that may change a woman’s risk of developing breast cancer.